-Merle Haggard, the man who sang hits such as "Mama Tried," "Today I Started Loving You Again" and "Okie From Muskogee" had a total of six children across his five marriages -- Ben, Noel, Marty, Jenessa, Kelli, and Dana--plus an additional son, Scott.
-Out of the six, there are four gifted country singers out there who inherited his natural talent.
+Merle Haggard had a total of six children across his five marriages -- Ben, Noel, Marty, Jenessa, Kelli and Dana-- plus a son conceived outside of marriage, Scott.
+Just like fellow music legend and duet partner Willie Nelson, Haggard passed along his musical genes.
+Out of the seven, there are four gifted country singers who inherited their father's natural talent.

 Here's a very brief look at the second generation of singing Haggards.